-The Yale team includes the lead authors Gang Peng, a postdoctoral fellow at the Departments of Genetics and Biostatistics at Yale; Neeru Gandotra, associate research scientist in genetics; and Hongyu Zhao, professor of biostatistics, of genetics, and of statistics and data science.
+The Yale team includes the lead authors Gang Peng, a postdoctoral fellow at the Departments of Genetics and Biostatistics at Yale; Neeru Gandotra, an associate research scientist in genetics; and Hongyu Zhao, professor of biostatistics, of genetics, and of statistics and data science.

 Investigators at Stanford University and the University of California-San Francisco also contributed to the paper.